-You’re convinced to move your money to a fictitious fund or to pay for a fake investment with the promise of a high return.
+You’re convinced to move your money into a fictitious fund or to pay for what later turns out to be a fake investment.

-These scams include convincing you to invest in markets such as gold, property, carbon, cryptocurrencies and wine.
+These scams include convincing you to invest in markets such as gold, property, carbon, cryptocurrencies such as Bitcoin or even wine.

 How to spot an investment scam